ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/create-a-prerelease.md

 #### !bump
 !!! info
-    Requires the commenter to have write permissions on the repository.
+    Requires the commenter to have write permissions within the repository.

 <h5>Usage</h5> <!-- Using HTML syntax to avoid paragraph being added in the table of contents on the right-side of the website -->